TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-17-php-object-calisthenics-rules-made-simple-version-3-0-is-out-now.md

 title: "PHP Object Calisthenics Made Simple - Version 3.0 is Out Now"
 perex: '''
     Object Calisthenics are 9 language-agnostic rules to help you write better and cleaner code.
-    They help you to get rid of else, method chaining, long classes or functions, unreadable short names and so on.
+    They help you to get rid of "else" statements, method chaining, long classes or functions, unreadable short names and much more.
     <br><br>
-    <strong>Object Calisthenics 3.0 runs on CodeSniffer 3.0, PHP 7.1 and brings 6 of them with fancy configuration and code examples</strong>.
+    <strong>Object Calisthenics 3.0 runs on CodeSniffer 3.0 and PHP 7.1.
+It brings 6 of them with fancy configuration and code examples</strong>.
 '''
 lang: en
 ---

-If you are coding standard nerd like me, you'll probably more than PSR2 standards in your ruleset.
-But even if you fon't, [Object Calisthenics](https://github.com/object-calisthenics/phpcs-calisthenics-rules) is developer-friendly game changer for your code.
+If you are a coding standard nerd like me, you'll probably have more than just PSR-2 standard in your ruleset.
+But even if you don't, [Object Calisthenics](https://github.com/object-calisthenics/phpcs-calisthenics-rules) is a developer-friendly game changer for your code.

 ## Much Simpler than 2.0

-**1. You don't have to know single thing about CodeSniffer to start**
+**1. You don't have to know a single thing about CodeSniffer to start**

 **2. Simple to install**